jsenv/core/docs/executing/readme.md

 <details>
   <summary>runTimeName</summary>

 `runtimeName` is a string describing the runtime used to execute the file.
-It is returned only when `collectRuntimeName` is enabled.
 For now the possible runtimeName values are `"chromium"`, `"node"`, `"firefox"`, `"webkit"`.

 ```js
 import { execute } from "@jsenv/core"